eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 + ***initial sandbox verification***
 + Experience in verification/validation using emulation tools like Palladium, Protium, Zebu and SV/Verilog, UVM.
 + Familiar with the principle of debugger, such as: ***OpenOCD***.
++ A thorough understanding of the high-level verification flow methodology (test plan generation, test generation, failure analysis, coverage analysis and closure).
 + skill set:
 	- Verification of Tenstorrent's digital IP and SOC logic, using advanced verification methodologies - UVM, FPGA prototyping, emulation
 	- Creation of test plans